frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/blog-post.md

 In the age of internet, writing assumes a lot of significance because when people come to your website, they want to read about you and your product.

-To create a new blog, go to:
+## 1. How to create a Blog Post

-> Website > Blog > Blog Post
+1. Go to **Website > Blog > Blog Post**
+1. Enter the Title, Blog Category, Blogger and the Content.
+1. Enable Published and click on Save.

 ![New Blog Post](/docs/assets/img/website/new-blog-post.png)